bsundahl1/Flex1553/docs/FlexIO_1553TX.md

 tri-state.
 This can be used to signal the end of a packet, or a bus turnaround from TX to RX.

-#### Timer6: End of Transmit + 2us
+#### Timer6: End of Transmit Delayed

-This is the same as Timer2 above, but is delayed by another 2 microseconds.
-This timer has purpose no other than to generate an interrupt.
+One advantage of a FlexIO peripheral: if you dont like the behavior of an interrupt, you can make your own.
+This is basically the same as the "End of Transmit" interrupt above, but is delayed by another 2 microseconds.
+This timer has no purpose other than to generate an interrupt.

-It takes an extra half clock (1/2 us) to latch the receive data into the receive shifter, so if you need this interrupt to happen **after** the receiver has capture the outgoing (loop back) data, use this interrupt instead.
+The receiver takes an extra half clock (1/2 us) after receiving the last data bit to latch the data into the receive data register, so if you need the EOT interrupt to happen **after** the "Receiver Full" interrupt, use this interrupt instead.